raspberrypi/documentation/raspbian/applications/camera.md

 kill -USR1 <process id of raspistill>
 ```

-### raspistillyuv
+### raspiyuv

-Many of the options for `raspistillyuv` are the same as those for `raspistill`.
+Many of the options for `raspiyuv` are the same as those for `raspistill`.
 This section shows the differences.

 Unsupported options: